redhat-developer/devfile/docs/devfile.md

 #### volumes

-Describes volumes which should be mount to tool
+Describes volumes which should be mount to component

 `volumes`

 * is optional
 * type: `object[]`